 Angular Accuracy = Arctan (Accuracy/Range)

 Positioning errors come from the uncertainty in position of the GNSS/INS sensor.
-This position uncertainty is represented in the North, East, Down (NED) coordinate frame The position uncertainty is mostly determined by the accuracy of the GNSS solution
+This position uncertainty is represented in the North, East, Down (NED) coordinate frame.
+The position uncertainty is mostly determined by the accuracy of the GNSS solution alone.

 A suitably configured Mobile Mapping System is able to produce data that rivals traditional techniques with additional advantages of speed and safety.